danhalvorsen/WeatherSummary/WebApp/MyOrderingSystem/README.md

 #### User Stories

-As a user I need a web page so that I can place orders As a user I need a web page so that I can submit my order As a user I need a web page so that I can see list of products As a user I need a web page so that I can to see product details As a user I need a web page so that I can see my shopping list
+- As a user I need a web page so that I can place orders
+- As a user I need a web page so that I can submit my order
+- As a user I need a web page so that I can see list of products
+- As a user I need a web page so that I can to see product details
+- As a user I need a web page so that I can see my shopping list

+As a < type of user >, I want < some goal > so that < some reason >.

 ##### Task